sheronkitchilan/baby-journey/README.md

 - Conclusion

 ### Conclusion

+Data analysis was conducted on the given dataset after performing proper data cleansing tasks and interpritaions were given to each visualization.

 It is evident that majority of the room type which is accessed by people are Entire Home/apt and private room over hotel rooms and shared rooms.
 Price range of entire home/apt varies around 100-300 euro per night and private room varies around 50-150 euro per night.
 Most popular neighbourhood can be listed as De Baarsjes -Oud West and Centrum- West.
 The numbers go hand in hand for the given neighbourhood when compared to rest of the list.
 When comparing availability-365 variable over lattitude and longitude it is evident that majority of the prpoperties were not avilable through out the year.
 Overall, the dataset is too small to run a regression model hence the R squared value came down to 11%